Silke HeinzLL.M. (Bruges) Attorney

 The leading publication on German law firms, JUVE, lists Ms. Heinz among the category of “leading names in antitrust law”.
-German magazine Wirtschaftswoche has listed Ms. Heinz among the top antitrust lawyers in Germany (2011).
+German magazine Wirtschaftswoche has listed Ms. Heinz among the top antitrust lawyers (2011) and compliance lawyers (2019) in Germany.
 She is recognized as an expert for competition law in Who’s Who Legal 2017.
 She was among the winners of the Global Competition Review Antitrust Awards 2015 (matter of the year) as part of the team that represented GlaxoSmithKline in the GlaxoSmithKline/Novartis merger.
 She is named in the prestigious Global Competition Review’s list of “Women in Antitrust 2016” among the top 100 female private practitioners in the field.

 Ms. Heinz received an LL.M. degree from the College of Europe in Bruges in 1997.
 She passed her second state law examination in the State of Hamburg in 2000 and the first state law examination at the University of Hamburg in 1996.
 Ms. Heinz is a member of the Bar in Cologne.
 Her native language is German, and she is fluent in English and French.
 Prior to founding Heinz & Zagrosek, Ms. Heinz worked for Cleary Gottlieb Steen & Hamilton LLP, a leading American law firm, for more than 15 years, four of which she spent in Brussels.

 Ms. Heinz is a member of the legal bar in Cologne.
 She is a native German speaker and fluent in English and French.

 - Second State Examination, State of Hamburg, Germany, 2000

 - LL.M. in European law, College of Europe, Bruges, Belgium,1997